maduwatas/Vin-HkE/README.md

 * Time
 * Maximum pulse
 * Maximum power
-* Calories burned
+* Calories burned (based on kJ if there is a powermeter or based on heart rate estimation else)
 * Grams of Carbohydrates burned

-Time and calories alarms allows to allows configure single shot or periodic shots.
+Time, calories or substrates alarms allows to allows configure single shot or periodic shots.

 Do you want more?
 Ask me!